assetgraph/assetgraph/README.md

     parameter will always be inlined (eg. `background-image: url(foo.png?inline);`).
 This takes precedence over the first two criteria.

+4. If `options.minimumIeVersion` is specified, the `data:` url length limitations of that version of Internet Explorer will be honored.

 If any image is inlined an Internet Explorer-only version of the stylesheet will be created and referenced from the `Html` asset in a conditional comment.